ssu-dmlab/DisenGCN-pytorch/README.md

 This repository aims to reproduce **DisenGCN** proposed in "Disentangled graph convolutional networks (ICML 2019)".
 We refer to the original code [(link)](https://jianxinma.github.io/assets/DisenGCN-py3.zip) to implement **DisenGCN** on semi-supervised node classification task.

+This repository is developed by [Geonwoo Ko](https://github.com/geonwooko), and commented by [Jinhong Jung](https://jinhongjung.github.io/).

 ## Dependencies
 We use the following Python packages to implement this.